rlexa/configurator/README.md

         </bean>
     </beans>

-OK then, let’s say the “LoginData” module is used in the actual application – either inflated directly or (always the better approach) referenced directly in the configuration.
-The tool now can be used to view some data from whatever content “project_data” database is holding.
+OK then, let's say the "LoginData" module is used in the actual application – either inflated directly or (always the better approach) inidrectly by being referenced in the configuration by the whatever data access module used for actual DB ops.
+The tool now can be used to view some data from whatever content "project_data" database is holding.
 But what if one of the tool users is an administrator and he would like to also use the tool for editing?
-Even after the editing capabilities would be added, the “guest” login is surely set to have readonly access.
+Even after the editing capabilities would be added, the "guest" login is surely set to have readonly access.
 The administrator now could go ahead and simply adjust the values in the configuration to have his own authorization data – this is already a good approach as it allows for change of login data without having to re-compile-build-deploy the whole tool.
 But what if the administrator forgets about his login data being in the configuration and sends the tool incl. configuration to somebody else?
 And what if there is an update of the tool coming up and the administrator would overwrite the current configuration with the updated one – he would have to remember to update his login data again.
-A better way would be to provide a possibility for the user to have his own file overwriting the login data which he wouldn’t need to update and ideally wouldn’t have to overwrite on any tool related updates (apart from rarely needed property rename and such).
-So let’s import an optional file there:
+A better way would be to provide a possibility for the user to have his own file overwriting the login data which he wouldn't need to update and ideally wouldn't have to overwrite on any tool related updates (apart from rarely needed property rename and such).
+So let's import an optional file there:

     <?xml version="1.0" encoding="utf-8" ?>
     <beans>